-- 1) Completely avoid: seek to avoid purchasing the item altogether, or in the case of packaging ensure it is not present.
-This may require product redesign or a change in behaviour - 2) Use a reusable alternative: replace the item with a reusable alternative - 3) Use a sustainable alternative from renewable source: replace the item with a sustainable, renewable alternative, e.g. paper products (N.B see the Paper, Timber and Print Procurement Policy) - 4) Use a sustainable alternative from abundant source: replace the item with an abundant material e.g. glass or metal - 5) Use the best available plastic: if you cannot avoid a single-use plastic item due to regulations (such as those relating to food packaging), you should choose (in order of preference): - a) Plastic which is made from recycled material, and where possible, fully recyclable (ideally at the kerbside for supporter/consumer materials) - b) If recycled plastic is not available, fully recyclable plastic is preferred (meaning it can be recycled easily at home by consumers) - c) Bioplastics are a last resort and preferable to unrecyclable disposable plastics.
-'Home compostable' is the preference, but caution must be used: - i) Ensure it is a truly biodegradable alternative made from natural material, not a synthetic plastic containing additives to make it 'degradable' (such as PLA or Oxo-degradable plastics).
-Even the term 'biodegradable' is sometimes used to describe traditional, petrochemical based plastic which contains additives to make them break down faster. - ii) Avoid bioplastic which uses primary crops which could be better used for food or biofuel; look for bioplastic made from by-products rather than crops grown specifically for bioplastic production. - iii) Consider how, and whether, the end user can dispose of it correctly (and any labelling that may need to be included on products to help achieve this).Bioplastics cannot be recycled, and not all facilities that process food waste take biodegradable plastics.
+- 1) Completely avoid: seek to avoid purchasing the item altogether, or in the case of packaging, ensure it is not present.
+This may require product redesign or a change in behaviour - 2) Use a reusable alternative: replace the item with a reusable alternative - 3) Use a sustainable alternative from a renewable source: replace the item with a sustainable, renewable alternative, e.g. paper products (see the Paper, Timber and Print Procurement Policy) - 4) Use a sustainable alternative from an abundant source: replace the item with an abundant material e.g. glass or metal - 5) Use the best available plastic: if you cannot avoid a single-use plastic item due to regulations (such as those relating to food packaging), you should choose (in order of preference): - a) Plastic which is made from recycled material, and where possible, fully recyclable (ideally at the kerbside for supporter/consumer materials) - b) If recycled plastic is not available, fully recyclable plastic is preferred (meaning it can be recycled easily at home by consumers)

+- c) Bioplastics are a last resort and preferable to unrecyclable disposable plastics.'Home compostable' is the preference, but caution must be used: - i) Ensure it is certified as 'Home Compostable'.
+These must be a truly biodegradable alternative made from natural material, not a synthetic plastic containing additives to make it 'degradable' (such as PLA or Oxo-degradable plastics).
+Even the term 'biodegradable' is sometimes used to describe traditional, petrochemical based plastic which contains additives to make them break down faster. - ii) Avoid bioplastic which uses primary crops which could be better used for food or biofuel; look for bioplastic made from by-products rather than crops grown specifically for bioplastic production. - iii) Consider how, and whether, the end user can dispose of it correctly, whether that is WWF or someone else (and any labelling we may need to include on our products to help achieve this).
+Bioplastics cannot be recycled, and not all facilities that process food waste take biodegradable plastics.

 When applying the above hierarchy approach, in addition to the material used it is important to consider the whole life-cycle of the alternative you plan to source.
 Your alternative should represent a better overall environmental option than your original intended product.

 Consider:

 - Is the product made from recycled content?

 - Where is the product made?

-- How it is produced (e.g. energy, water, chemicals used etc.)?
+- How is it produced (e.g. energy, water, chemicals used etc.)?

-- How it is packaged and transported?
+- How is it packaged and transported?

 - The effect it has during its use?

 - What happens to it at the end of its life (e.g. could it be recycled)?